Germany–United States relations: 1848–1914

 In 1840-1914 about seven million Germans emigrated to the United States.
 Farmers who sold their land in Germany bought larger farms in the Middle West.
-Mechanics settled in the cities of Baltimore, Cincinnati, St. Louis, Chicago, Detroit and New York City.
+Mechanics settled in the cities of Baltimore, Cincinnati, St. Louis, Chicago, Detroit, and New York City.
 Few went to New England or the South, apart from a colony formed in Texas.
-By 1890 more than 40 percent of the population of the cities of Cleveland, Milwaukee, Hoboken and Cincinnati were of German origin.
-By the end of the 19th century, Germans formed the largest self-described ethnic group in the United States, with a strong German—speaking element.
-They were generally permanent settlers; few returned to Germany and few showed a loyalty to the mother country.
+By 1890, more than 40 percent of the population of the cities of Cleveland, Milwaukee, Hoboken and Cincinnati were of German origin.
+By the end of the 19th century, Germans formed the largest self-described ethnic group in the United States and had a strong German—speaking element.
+They were generally permanent settlers; few either returned to Germany or showed a loyalty to the mother country.
 Some were political refugees; others were avoiding the universal conscription.
-They generally spoke German language until the First World War in 1917, although the younger generation was bilingual.
+They generally spoke German language until the US entered World War I in 1917 although the younger generation was bilingual.

 The failed German Revolutions of 1848 forced political refugees to flee.
-Those who came to the U.S. were called the Forty-Eighters.
-Many joined the new anti-slavery Republican Party, such as Carl Schurz, a nationally important politician.
+Those who came to the US were called the Forty-Eighters.
+Many joined the new anti-slavery Republican Party, such as Carl Schurz, a nationally-important politician.
 In the late 19th century Germans were active in the labor movement.
 Labor unions enabled skilled craftsmen to control their working conditions and to have a voice in American society.

 Since 1914

 A combination of patriotism and anti-German sentiment along with civil strife during both world wars caused most German-Americans to cut their former ties and assimilate into mainstream American culture with disbanding of German cultural groups.
 There was a collapse in teaching the German language in schools and colleges.
-German-related placenames were changed.
+German-related placenames were also changed.

+In 1937, during the Hindenburg's 63rd voyage, which had long been the preferred mode of rapid transatlantic travel between the United States and Germany, a tragic incident occurred as it met its unfortunate end in a catastrophic crash in Lakehurst, New Jersey, USA.

+In the wake of this devastating event, rumors and speculations circulated among some German citizens, suggesting the possibility of sabotage orchestrated by elements within the United States government.
+While these suspicions did arise, their impact on diplomatic relations between the United States and Nazi Germany in 1937 remained relatively limited.

 During the Third Reich (1933–1945) a wave of German Jews and other political anti-Nazi refugees left, but restrictive immigration policies blocked many of them from entering the U.S. Among those who did enter were Albert Einstein and Henry Kissinger.

 Today, German-Americans form the largest self-reported ancestry group in the United States, with California and Pennsylvania having the highest numbers with German ancestry.